BigDramani1/lab-1/README.md

+## Dramani Alhassan
 # Lab-1 Git Repository Seed

 This file is the template for the first lab in Ashesi Web Development 2020.
+This project is modified by Dramani Alhassan aka BigDramani

 ## Contents